 * Zentrum Paul Klee

 The eponymous capital of Vaud canton, Lausanne is a beautiful city.
-This city has everything – a beach on Lake Geneva, pools, gorgeous old town, museums, shops, restaurants, an aquarium/vivarium, and views of the surrounding mountains.
+This city has everything – a beach on Lake Geneva, pools, a gorgeous old town, museums, shops, restaurants, an aquarium/vivarium, and views of the surrounding mountains.
 In addition, with varying altitudes, you have parts of the city with great views.